Metacinnabar/heartbeat-win/README.md

 $device = "amazing-pc"
 ```

-3. Restart your computer
+3. Log out and back in

-To ensure the script is ran with the correct configuration, restart your computer and it should load on startup.
+To ensure the script is ran with the correct configuration, log out and back in to trigger the task.

 4. Ensure that the client is setup correctly